NovaSector/NovaSector/modular_nova/modules/medicine_hippocrates/readme.md

 Sutures and meshes no longer dump their whole heal into a limb the moment they're applied.
 They leave the limb _mending_ instead.

 Reapplying refreshes the limb's timer (and upgrades its rate, if the new dressing is better) rather than stacking a second dose, so you can't burst a fight's worth of damage off in a few clicks.
+Each limb mends at its own rate.
 Bleed control and burn wound treatment are untouched, so they still work as normal for treating wounds.

 ### TG Proc/File Changes: